exercism/v3/languages/python/exercises/concept/log-levels/.docs/introduction.md

 #=> True
 ```

-To access an enum member for a given value, this notation can be used `EnumName(value)`:
+To access an enum member for a given value, `EnumName(value)` can be used:

 ```python
 g = Color(2)